Mountain irrigation and lawn at elevation in Colorado

 Late May in the high country is when one side of the house still holds frost pockets while the other side already looks like July.
-Guests ask innocent questions about “why that strip is brown” and you realize the calendar added traffic before the irrigation story finished sorting itself out.
+Guests ask innocent questions about brown strips, and you realize the calendar added traffic before the irrigation story finished sorting itself out.
+In Breckenridge, Silverthorne, and Granby, the growing season is short enough that a wrong first fix in May often becomes a July redo—seed on dry wedges, fertilizer on cold soil, or bed rearrangement while heads still throw on siding.
+This page is a paper-style quiz: read each question, pick the letter that fits best, tally how many A, B, C, and D answers you recorded, then scroll to the matching outcome block.

+Nothing here replaces a walkthrough.
+It lines up how Neils Lunceford groups work across irrigation, lawn care, garden maintenance, and plant health care.
 If you prefer our interactive Memorial matcher instead, open May memorial yard priority quiz for Summit and Grand County after you try this pass.
+For long-form context on holiday wear and elevation, read May memorial long weekends and elevation yards before or after you tally.

 Questions